ProseMirror/website/pages/docs/guides/doc/index.md

 The second is more useful when addressing a specific position in the document.
 It allows any document position to be represented as an integer—the index in the token sequence.
-These tokens don't actually exist as objects, they are just a counting convention.
+These tokens don't actually exist as objects in memory—they are just a counting convention—but the document's tree shape, along with the fact that each node knows its size, is used to make by-position access cheap.

  * The start of the document, right before the first content, is position 0.